-We've had letters and phone

-calls from Alaska asking if a group from Inuvik will be coming to Fairbanks for the Eskimoing to Fairbanks for the Eskimo-Indian Olympics this year.
+We've had letters and phone calls from Alaska asking if a group from Inuvik will be coming to Fairbanks for the Eskimo-Indian Olympics this year.
 We are trying very hard to make this a reality, but there is no way of telling at this point if there will be enough money available to make the trip.
-Edward Lennie and the North-ern Games hows and Billy Druern Games boys, and Billy Day and the Mackenzie Delta Drummers and Dancers are hoping that things will work out so they can get there.
+Edward Lennie and the Northern Games boys, and Billy Day and the Mackenzie Delta Drummers and Dancers are hoping that things will work out so they can get there.

 The barges have started coming in, and new supplies are appearing all over town.
-There has also been an influx of people working on summer projects, making films, and touring the
+There has also been an influx of people working on summer projects, making films, and touring the north.

 This week a number of local people have left for the coastal areas to set up whaling camps.
-The first whales were sighted at Tuktoyaktuk on June 29th. and Vince Steen went out in his boat and shot two of them.
+The first whales were sighted at 1uktoyaktuk on June 29th, and Vince Steen went out in his boat and shot two of them.